Frequently Asked Questions

 If you order more than one book, is shipping cheaper?

 Because of our expanded product line, we are now able to provide a flat shipping rate for any single or multiple book order.
-For shipments within the United States, shipping & handling is $5.00 per book order for one or more books/calculator.
+For shipments within the United States, shipping & handling is $6.50 per book order for one or more books.
 For Canada, $20.00 per book order for one or more books.
-For most international orders, $24.00 per book order for one of more books (although a few locations throughout the world may be higher).
+For most international orders, $25.00 per book order for one of more books (although a few locations throughout the world may be higher).
 We will contact you in the event of higher shipping to your area.
 In that event, we may need additional payment, made through a donation field.
 Instructions will be provided.
 If you choose not to pay the added amount, your order can be canceled, with your authorization, without any cost.
 Shipping is usually first class (air mail over seas) or priority air mail.

 Questions about the books